TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationOptions/Index.rst

 :php:`$GLOBALS['TYPO3_CONF_VARS']['EXT']['extConf']['your_extension_key']`
 as a serialized array.

-To fetch the value of :ts:`temporaryDirectory` from the example above, you could simply use::
+To fetch the value of :typoscript:`temporaryDirectory` from the example above, you could simply use::

    $extensionConfiguration = unserialize($GLOBALS['TYPO3_CONF_VARS']['EXT']['extConf']['your_extension_key']);